Canada talks trade with Asia after TPP’s collapse

 “It will create an opening for China to rewrite the economic rules of the road at the expense of American workers,” he said.
 “And it will send a troubling signal of American disengagement in the Asia-Pacific region at a time we can least afford it.”

-Canada’s new trade minister, François-Philippe Champagne, said this week that he’s taking stock of Canada’s options but said it is clear many Asian nations are eager to deepen their trade links with Canada.
+Canada’s new Trade Minister, François-Philippe Champagne, said this week that he’s taking stock of Canada’s options but said it is clear many Asian countries are eager to deepen their trade links with Canada.

 He pointed to specific countries where there are opportunities for Canada to pursue trade agreements.